BloomTech-Labs/labs9-property-management/README.md

 [View Dependency](https://expressjs.com/)

 ### Knex
+Knex can be used as an SQL query builder in Node.JS.
+Knex provides schema building features to create and modify a database and tables.
+A database migration describes changes made to the structure of a database.
+Things like adding new tables, modifying existing ones or removing a column from a table are all migrations.

+We used Knex to build our database schema. | [View Dependency](https://knexjs.org/)

 ### Cors
 Third party middleware to make it easy to configure CORS in a Node.js application. | [View Dependency](https://www.npmjs.com/package/cors)